anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

     "method": "executeSql",
 ```

+Or

-Or when we need to validate Kafka events
+when we need to validate Kafka events
 ```
     "operation": "produce",
 or
     "operation": "consume",

+Note- `method` and `operation` are identical can be used interchangeably.
+Preferably `method` is used for `http` calls and `operation` is used for `Kafka` calls.

 _(See Kafka DSLs below)_
 ```